-The next student intake will be in February 2024.
+The next student intake will be in February 2025.
 In general, as a minimum admission requirement, students must have attained an average of 65% for their law subjects in their LLB degree.
+Selection is on academic merit and due to high demand, the chances of being accepted within an average below 70% are slim.